burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 3. A *constant expression* as usual, is any expression the compiler can evaluate at compile time.

+Arguments of concept are specified via the sample `template <parameter list>` as for templatized functions and classes.

+**I. Atomic Requirement.**

 The first way to define [concept](https://en.cppreference.com/w/cpp/language/constraints) is to express it via **Constraints**.

 Example of concepts with a *"(1) Simple Constraint"*: